• Frequently Asked Questions •

 The capsules have a different color than before

-Mushroom extracts are based on natural products.
-There will always be small variations in color.
-Apart from that, sometimes a new way of processing the products can also result in a significantly lighter or darker color.
-But the color in itself is not really important.
+Apart from that, sometimes a new way of processing can also result in a significantly lighter or darker color of the products.
+The hygroscopic effects of the extract powder sometimes cause discoloration of the capsule shells.
+However, the color in itself is not really important.

 In the end the only thing that really matters is what is in the product - the active ingredients.
 Check the supplement facts label and, when in doubt, check the most recent test report(s).